 Lara Dickenmann takes over the youth management at VfL Wolfsburg!

-The women's football world in Germany can be happy: Lara Dickenmann, one of the most successful players in the continent, returns in a new role.
-From the 1.
-August 2025 she becomes director of the youngsters with the women of VfL Wolfsburg.
-Dickenmann, who has an impressive career, not only collected titles, but also brings a sharp look for talents.
+The women's football world in Germany can be happy: Lara Dickenmann, one of the continent's most successful players, is returning in a new role.
+From then onAugust 1, 2025She becomes director of youth development for the women at VfL Wolfsburg.
+Dickenmann, who has had an impressive career, has not only collected titles but also brings a keen eye for talent.

-A clear focus on the promotion of young talent
+A clear focus on promoting young talent

 Your career is impressive.
-Lara Dickenmann was on 27.
-November 1985 born in Kriens, Canton of Lucerne.
-At the age of six she started at SC Kriens and quickly made a name for herself by naming the Swiss player of the year in 2004.
-Her academic training in the USA, where she played college football at Ohio State University, can be seen as another milestone in her career.
+Lara Dickenmann was born onNovember 27, 1985born in Kriens, canton of Lucerne.
+She started at SC Kriens at the age of six and quickly made a name for herself by being named Swiss Player of the Year in 2004.
+Her academic education in the USA, where she played college football at Ohio State University, can be considered another milestone in her career.

 The development of women's football in Germany